facebook

 Kenauk, Quebec (Photo by Mike Dembeck)

-The Nature Conservancy of Canada (NCC) and the Kenauk Institute are partnering in a unique campaign to protect the world's largest temperate forest in Kenauk, located between Gatineau and Montreal.
+The Nature Conservancy of Canada (NCC) and the Kenauk Institute have joined forces in a unique campaign to protect the world's largest temperate forest in Kenauk, located between Gatineau and Montreal.

 Partners since 2013, the two organizations want to ensure that this incredible area is not only protected for the long term, but also dedicated to natural science and education for future generations.
 Our future depends on the protection of our natural environments and on the awakening and commitment of the next generation to the natural sciences.